-Paolo Bonato, Ph.D., serves as Director of the Motion Analysis Laboratory at Spaulding Rehabilitation Hospital, Boston, MA.
-He is an Assistant Professor in the Department of Physical Medicine and Rehabilitation, Harvard Medical School, a member of the Affiliated Faculty of the Harvard-MIT Division of Health Sciences and Technology, and an Adjunct Professor of Biomedical Engineering at the MGH Institute of Health Professions.
+Paolo Bonato, Ph.D., serves as Director of the Motion Analysis Laboratory at Spaulding Rehabilitation Hospital, Boston MA.
+He is an Associate Professor in the Department of Physical Medicine and Rehabilitation, Harvard Medical School, and an Adjunct Professor of Biomedical Engineering at the MGH Institute of Health Professions, Harvard Medical School.
+He has held Adjunct Faculty positions at the Massachusetts Institute of Technology, the University of Ireland Galway, and the University of Melbourne.
 At the Wyss Institute for Biologically Inspired Engineering, he brings his experience in rehabilitation technology with special emphasis on wearable technology and robotics.

 To learn more about Dr. Bonato’s work, visit http://srh-mal.net/.